NilFoundation/lorem-ipsum-cli/README.md

 This repository serves as a PoC of Lorem Ipsum data transfer protocol.

 # In-Progress
-Integration with assigner,prepare_external_gate_argument and EVM-placeholder-verification is still in progress.
+Integration with circuit_transpiler(to prepare gate argument) and EVM-placeholder-verification is still in progress.
 Below steps are performed individually for each repositories.

 # Dependencies used